-1. An October rifle antlerless deer season. ('21)

-2. Muzzle loader season for deer be held in conjunction with the last two weeks of archery season and prior to rifle season. ('21)

-3. Antler and antlerless deer season be extended by one week, allowing more hunting time and more harvest of deer, without Sunday hunting. ('21)

-4. The Game Commission allow the use of percussion muzzleloaders during regular muzzleloader season. ('21)

-5. A concurrent season for antlered and antlerless deer. ('21)

-6. Deer season open on the Friday and Saturday after Thanksgiving. ('21)

-7. Deer hunters be able to apply for and obtain antlerless deer licenses online. ('21)

-8. The adoption of an Earn-a-Buck Program allowing the harvesting of a second antlered deer within a license year if, before obtaining a tag for a second antlered deer, a hunter harvests and submits harvest tags for at least two antlerless deer in that CWD Management area.

-9. In special regulation areas, hunters must harvest an antlerless deer before they can harvest a buck. ('22)
+1. An October rifle antlerless deer season. ('21) 2.
+Muzzle loader season for deer be held in conjunction with the last two weeks of archery season and prior to rifle season. ('21) 3.
+Antler and antlerless deer season be extended by one week, allowing more hunting time and more harvest of deer, without Sunday hunting. ('21) 4.
+The regular rifle whitetail season be extended one week. ('23) 5.
+The Game Commission open the antlerless season from September 1st to April 30th. ('23) 6.
+The Game Commission allow the use of percussion muzzleloaders during regular muzzleloader season. ('21) 7.
+A concurrent season for antlered and antlerless deer. ('21) 8.
+Deer season open on the Friday and Saturday after Thanksgiving. ('21) 9.
+Deer hunters be able to apply for and obtain antlerless deer licenses online. ('21) 10.
+The adoption of an Earn-a-Buck Program allowing the harvesting of a second antlered deer within a license year if, before obtaining a tag for a second antlered deer, a hunter harvests and submits harvest tags for at least two antlerless deer in that CWD Management area.
+11. In special regulation areas, hunters must harvest an antlerless deer before they can harvest a buck. ('22) 12.
+The Game Commission institute an antlerless only, shotgun only season before the archery season in special regulations areas. ('23) 13.
+Establishing check stations for whitetail deer harvests, which could be done via a combination of the internet, phone app, mail, and physical locations. ('23)